-Personnel security is a system of policies and procedures which seek to manage the risk of staff or contractors exploiting their legitimate access to an organisation's assets or premises for unauthorised purposes.
+Personnel security is a system of policies and procedures which seek to manage the risk of staff, contractors or volunteers exploiting their legitimate access to an organisation's assets or premises for unauthorised purposes.
 These purposes can encompass many forms of criminal activity, from minor theft through to terrorism.